ajaybhupathiraju/Human-Emotions-Detection-Transformers/README.md

 used categorical crossentropy as loss function

 ## Making predictions
+Model is capable to predict 3 types of human face emotions
+-  angry
+-  happy
+-  sad

 ## Deployee model
 Deployee the model into my local machine using fastAPI.